Longawaited Charges Filed Against PA Police Officers In Killing Of 8-Year-Old Girl

-Murder charges have been withdrawn for two individuals accused of killing an 8-year-old girl at a Delaware County football stadium last summer, and instead, three local police officers are the ones facing similar charges.
+Murder charges have been withdrawn for two individuals accused of killing an 8-year-old girl at a Delaware County football stadium last summer, and instead, three local police officers are accused of manslaughter.

 A.J.
-Ford and Hasein Strand were initially charged with murder in the shooting death of Fanta Bility in the Aug.
-27, 2021 incident near the entrance of the Academy Park High School football stadium in Sharon Hill, when Strand fired shots in the direction of the three officers monitoring the game, officials said.
+Ford and Hasein Strand were initially charged with murder in the shooting death of Fanta Bility near the entrance of the Academy Park High School football stadium on Aug.
+27, 2021 in Sharon Hill.

+Strand had fired shots toward the three officers monitoring the game, and the Sharon Hill officers -- Devon Smith, Sean Dolan, and Brian Devaney -- fired back, District Attorney Jack Stollsteimer said.
+Bullets from the officers' service weapons were the ones that killed Fanta, the DA said.

-Stollsteimer directed his office to withdraw the murder charges filed against Ford and Strand, he said.
+While Stollsteimer maintains that Strand is responsible for instigating the incident that left the girl dead, his office has been directed to withdraw the murder charges filed against Ford and Strand, he said.

 The charges against the officers have been long-awaited for many, including a group of activists who have been rallying for months.